AdaCore/spark2014/lrm/source/mapping-spec.rst

       :language: ada
       :linenos:

-.. _ms-nesting_refinement-label:
+.. _ms-attributes_of_unconstrained_out_parameter_in_precondition-label:

 Attributes of unconstrained out parameter in precondition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following example illustrates the fact that the attributes of an unconstrained
-formal array parameter of mode "out" _are_ permitted to appear in a precondition.
+formal array parameter of mode "out" are permitted to appear in a precondition.
 The flow analyser also needs to be smart about this, since it knows the X'First and
 X'Last are well-defined in the body, even though the content of X is not.